AadityaGupta11/RESUME_COMP3040/README.md

 4. Verify your account by solving a puzzle.
 Select the `Start Puzzle` button to do so, and then follow the prompts.
 5. After you verify your account, select the `Create account` button.
 6. Next, GitHub send a launch code to your email address.
 Type that to launch code in the `Enter code` dialog, and then press `Enter`.
-7. GitHub asks you some questions to help tailor your experience.
-Choose the answers that apply to you in the following dialogs.
-   - How many team members will be working with you?
-   - What specific features are you interested in using?
-8. On the Where teams collaborate and ship screen, you can choose whether you want to use the Free account or the Team account.
-To choose the Free account, select the `Skip personalization` button.
-GitHub opens a personalized page in your browser.
+7. On the Where teams collaborate and ship screen, you can choose whether you want to use the Free account or the Team account.
+And then, GitHub opens a personalized page in your browser.

 #### STEP 2: Create a New Repositoty
 1. In the upper-right corner of any page, use the `+` drop-down menu, and select `New repository`.
 2. Type a short, memorable name for your repository.
 For example, "my-resume".
-3. Optional, add a description of your repository.
-For example, "Create my resume with markdown on GitHub".
-4. Choose a repository visibility.
+3. Choose a repository visibility.
 You will have 3 options:
    - Public .
    - Internal.
    - Private.

-   For more information, see [About repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories#about-repository-visibility).
-5. Select `Initialize this repository with a README`.
+4. Select `Initialize this repository with a README`.
-6. Click `Create repository`.
+5. Click `Create repository`.

 #### STEP 3: Add a resume file to a repository
 1. On GitHub.com, navigate to the main page of the repository.
 2. Above the list of files, using the `Add file` drop-down, click `Upload files`.
 3. Drag and drop the file or folder you'd like to upload to your repository onto the file tree
 4. At the bottom of thep age, type a short, meaningful commit message that describes the change you made to the file.
-You can attribute the commit to more than one author in the commit message.
-For more information, see [Creating a commit with multiple authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors)
 5. Below the commit message fields, decide whether to add your commit to the current branch or to a new branch.
 If your current branch is the default branch, you should choose to create a new branch for your commit and then a pull request.
-For more information, see [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 6. Click `Commit changes`

 #### STEP 4: Rename the resume file.